KyTDK/SnapShatter/README.md

 # SnapShatter - Automate Your Snapchat Experience

 SnapShatter is a Python-based automation tool that simplifies and enhances your Snapchat experience.
-With SnapShatter, you can effortlessly send snaps, maintain streaks, add friends, and calibrate scales, all in an automated and efficient manner.
+With SnapShatter, you can effortlessly send snaps, maintain streaks, and add friends, all in an automated and efficient manner.
 No more manual sending or managing friends one by one; SnapShatter has got you covered.

 ## Features